SB2318/UltimateHealth/README.md

 * Survival experiences from critical diseases
 * Backend Development

-Users can also listen to articles(audio features) if they prefer.
+Users can also listen to articles (audio features) if they prefer.
 The Chat Section features a guide bot that helps users solve health-related problems.

 Hello!
 Congratulations to all the GSSOC'24 contributors and mentors!🎉 I'm thrilled to be a part of this amazing team and excited to work together to make the Ultimate Health project a huge success.
 Let's collaborate, learn, and grow together!

-## Technology Stack
+## Technology Stacks

 <p>
     <a href="https://www.w3schools.com/java/"><img src="https://i.pinimg.com/originals/79/5e/bb/795ebb5f4a470cd7242136237f61fc53.png" alt="Java" width="70" height="50" /></a>